Summer is almost at an end, and school has started back up, leaving many of us trying to get in one last trip by ground and air.

 “We can have a car with a computer in its dash and use it all you want to, but if you can’t afford that car or you just have normal car then the only way to get directions to where you are going is to use that cellphone,” Irwin said.

 Republican Rep. Dave Hayes also opposed the bill.
-He said he prefers to broaden the measure to include other dangerous distractions such as eating while driving, petting a dog in the back seat or putting on makeup.
+He said he prefers to broaden the measure to include other forms of distracted driving such as eating while driving, petting a dog in the back seat or putting on makeup.
 He said his main concern was that the bill only focuses on cellphones.

 Exceptions to this new measure would include contacting emergency services, operating amateur radio stations and two-way or citizens band radio services and while operating tow trucks and other emergency vehicles.